azer/indev/README.md

 ### Calling Asynchronously

-All commands are run synchronously by default.
+All commands are run synchronous by default.
 Use `async` method to change it:

 ```coffee
 staticServer = cmd.async "python -m SimpleHTTPServer"